Th1ru-M/th1ru-m.github.io/_posts/2023-08-08-vSphereDefense.md

   `esxcli system settings kernel set -s execinstalledonly -v TRUE`
 - To view the status of execInstalledOnly settings
   `esxcli system settings kernel list -o execinstalledonly`
-- Restriction activity of non-VIB binary execution is recorded in log files vobd.log,vmkernel.log and vmkwarning.log
+- Restriction activity of non-VIB binary execution is recorded in log files such as vobd.log,vmkernel.log and vmkwarning.log
 - execInstalledOnly settings will not prevent execution of python based binary file.
 Python based ransomware or malicious files can circumvent this control
 - From ESXi 8.x onwards, execInstalledOnly settings need to be enabled through kernel and runtime option
-- execInstalledOnly settings in runtime option is enabled by default, but can be disabled without a reboot
+- execInstalledOnly settings in runtime option is enabled by default, but can be disabled without a ESXi reboot

 ### Enable Trusted Platform Module (TPM) in ESXi host

 - In vSphere 7.0U2 and newer, the archived on-disk ESXi configuration file is encrypted and protected from tamper.
-As a result, attackers cannot read or alter this file, even if they have physical access to the ESXi host's storage
+As a result, TA cannot read or alter this file, even if they have  access to the ESXi host's storage
 - ESXi host use Trusted Platform Module(TPM) or Key Derivation Function (KDF) to encrypt configuration file
 - TPM 2.0 chip manages the encryption key and seals the configurations
 - TPM can use Platform Configuration Register (PCR) measurements to implement policies that restrict unauthorized access to sensitive data